MileHacker Logo

 • MBTA Commuter Rail: Detailed route maps available on the MBTA website (mbta.com).

-• Hubs include South Station in Boston (connects to Red Line subway) and Braintree (connects to Red Line).
+• Hubs include South A station in Boston (connects to Red Line subway) and Braintree (connects to Red Line).

-• GATRA: Route maps and schedules on their website (gatra.org).
+• GATRA: Route maps and schedules on its website (gatra.org).

 • Hours of Operation: Commuter Rail operates mainly during weekday peak hours; reduced on weekends.
 Buses and boats vary, check specific schedules.